- What is Injection Molding

 The following parameters are very important, especially the cylinder temperature, screw rotation numbers, holding pressure, packing pressure, back pressure, filling time, and the screw return cycle (decompression).

-- -The cylinder temperature is dependent upon material choice.
-For instance, PE and PP are heated to around 180 degrees while PA 66 is heated to around 270 degrees, and PMMA is heated to around 270 degrees.
+- –The cylinder temperature is affected by the material selected.
+PMMA and PA 66 are heated to 270 degrees, while PE and PP are heated to 180 degrees.
 Each plastic type has a specified temperature for its application.
-The number of screw revolutions determines rotation per minute.
-The filling time can be decreased, but if the speed is too high, the friction (shear of the material) may be too great, and this can cause the material to be damaged.
+The number of screw revolutions determines the rotation per minute.
+The filling time can be decreased, but if the speed is too high, the friction (shear of the material) may be too significant, and this can cause the material to be compromised.

 - -Backpressure: it is the hydraulic pressure used to run the filling process.
 A correct back pressure setting guarantees a better mix of the materials while guaranteeing uniform material delivery.

 - -Filling time is the total amount of time it takes to fill up and tighten the threads followed by decompression, if that makes sense.
 Generally, it is recommended that the filling time be shorter than the cooling time.

 - -A screw return system is used to return the screw to its original working position after filling.
 This increases the pressure in the screw-antechamber and the hot-runner, thereby reducing the possibility of leakage once the melted plastic has been discharged into the mould.